nextgis/docs_ngweb/source/look.rst

 Resource export
 ------------------

-This function shows in the Web GIS interface the ability to export (save) data only for those categories of users that are selected from the list below.
+To hide the ability to export data from Web GIS from certain categories of users, you need to:

+* Go to Control Panel -> Settings -> Resource export
+* Select the type of users that **will be able** to export data (only administrators / users with Data:Read or Data:Modify permissions)

+Users who do not fit the selected list will not see the "Save as" link in the interface.

 .. figure:: _static/admin_system_res_export_en_2.png
    :name: admin_system_res_export_en